 Coffs Harbour City Centre Development Incentive Policy

 The Coffs Harbour City Centre Development Incentive Policy contains opportunities for developers to be exempt from developer contribution charges, if they build residential or tourist accommodation in the city centre.
-The period of exemption is to run for two years from 23 May 2019, or until a maximum cap (incentive allowance) of $2,500,000 is reached, whichever occurs first.
+The period of exemption is to available until 23 May 2023, or until a maximum cap (incentive allowance) of $2,500,000 is reached, whichever occurs first.